Skip to main content

 SC07-MR Interconnected Smart Smoke and CO Alarm comes with five detectors, a base, and a smart app.

 The X-Sense SC07-MR (available at X-Sense) isn't perfect.
 Notifications can be slow or non-existent for non-critical alerts, and the device isn't cheap.
-But if you live in an area where these interconnected smoke detectors are legal, and you don't mind paying a little extra for the smart features, this is worth the cash, especially if you subscribe to the Protect+ service for extra peace of mind.
+However, if you live in an area where these interconnected smoke detectors are permitted, and you're willing to pay a little extra for the smart features, this is a worthwhile investment, especially if you subscribe to the Protect+ service for added peace of mind.
 But, even if you don't, app access can make tasks like turning off alarms much easier.

 Read more about smart home gadgets on Reviewed